Code-Institute-Submissions/bmcdonald2000-e-commerce_JanResub/README.md

 The follwoing steps have been taken to ensure the security of the users data as well as the integrity of the business :

- **env.py file**
+ **.env file**
     • used to store key variables for accessing secure environments like ElephantSql, cloudinary ect.
         ° This variables ar ealso stored within Heroku's config variables to ensure Gitpod and Heroku can sychronise securely.

 **git ignore**
-    • used to ensure the env.py file is never committed to production.
+    • used to ensure that senstive files like .env are never commited

 **Cross Site Request Forgery (CSRF) Tokens**
     • All HTML forms have CSRF tokens applied.
 This provides protection from malicious attacks when sending data (CSRF attacks)